-- Prescribed Fire Monitor

-- Single Resource Boss/Strike

-- Crewmembers Ignition Specialist

-- Burn Boss
+- ignition specialist - burn boss

-- Team Leader (Holding) The smokejumpers can also provide assistance in the areas of writing burn plans, performing site preparation work, and performing non-fire hazardous fuels reduction work.
+The smokejumpers can also assist in writing burn plans, site preparation, and non-fire hazardous fuels reduction work.

-Generally, the smokejumpers are available for prescribed fire or other management work from March 1st to May 20th and from September 15th to December 1st.
-Availability is contingent on management needs; specific assignments should be worked out with smokejumper prescribed fire coordinator.
+Generally, the smokejumpers are available for prescribed fire or other management work from March 1 to May 20 and from September 15 to November 15.

+Mobilization

-Mobilization To schedule smokejumper support for prescribed fire or other fuels management projects contact: Smokejumper Prescribed Fire Coordinator at 208-387-5426.
+To schedule smokejumper support for prescribed fire or other fuels management projects contact: smokejumper prescribed fire coordinator at 208-387-5426.